elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Dependency check to main bin scripts
 - Add possibility to add and tune disk usage alerts
   - Add pattern matching for node and disk
+- Added support for configuring multiple kube-apiservers for blackbox exporter in sc

 ### Changed